Play streets

 For these reasons it is inappropriate to ask residents to undertake Chapter 8 training, which is designed for traffic management operatives, who are closing busy highways as part of their every day jobs.

-None of the councils with a successful play street scheme require in person training, they tend to offer some brief written guidance on how to close the road.
+Councils with successful street play schemes tend to offer some brief written guidance on how to close the road.
 Some councils offer in person support for the first play street session; someone who has done it before will attend and help brief the stewards and show them how to do it.

 What are the best ways to promote playing out in my area?